ManuelZierl/fellow/docs/clients/index.md

 You can also implement your own by creating a custom client class.

-Each client defines how to generate completions, call functions, and handle memory.
+Each client defines how to generate completions, call functions, and handle memory, making plans and how the function is schematized for function-calling.